What Is National Homeownership Month?

 Here are a few examples of ways steering might look:

-• An agent brings up crime concerns to white homebuyers, but not for minority buyers
+- An agent brings up crime concerns to white homebuyers, but not to minority buyers

 Steering caused horrific racial disparities for minorities over many years, especially Black Americans who were equally qualified but guided away from desirable neighborhoods and into disadvantaged neighborhoods with higher poverty levels and homes with less appreciation and lower home values.